Lisa Ko: Albany Book Festival

 Along with writer Aisha Gawad, Ko shared concerns about a panel scheduled for September 2024 at the Albany Book Festival, sponsored by the New York State Writers Institute.
-News outlets published emails sent to Elisa Albert by the Writers Institute's Assistant Director Mark Koplik, who claimed Gawad and Ko didn’t "want to be on a panel with a ‘Zionist.’”
-PEN America issued a statement that said, “It is deeply distressing that any writer would be denied the opportunity to speak and engage in conversation about their craft because of their identity.”
-However Ko said she neither refused to be on the panel nor used the word ‘Zionist’, and that she only privately expressed her support for Gawad, who chose to withdraw from the panel due to a series of social media and published articles written by Albert, the panel’s moderator, on the Gaza war.
-Ko told the Times Union, “I never refused to participate on the panel, and the accusation that I withdrew because the moderator is Jewish, or that I am unwilling to appear onstage with someone who is Jewish, is hurtful and completely false...misinformation that has gone on to foster an increasingly hostile response toward myself and others, including defamation and death threats.”
+News outlets published emails sent to Elisa Albert by the Writers Institute's assistant director Mark Koplik, who claimed Gawad and Ko didn’t "want to be on a panel with a ‘Zionist.’”
+PEN America issued a statement that said: “It is deeply distressing that any writer would be denied the opportunity to speak and engage in conversation about their craft because of their identity.”
+However, Ko said she neither refused to be on the panel nor used the word 'Zionist’, and that she only privately expressed her support for Gawad, who chose to withdraw from the panel due to a series of social media and published articles written by Albert, the panel’s moderator, on the Gaza war.
+Ko told the Times Union: “I never refused to participate on the panel, and the accusation that I withdrew because the moderator is Jewish, or that I am unwilling to appear onstage with someone who is Jewish, is hurtful and completely false [...] misinformation that has gone on to foster an increasingly hostile response toward myself and others, including defamation and death threats.”

+An open letter organized by Viet Thanh Nguyen called on the New York State Writers Institute to issue a "full correction" for “the misinformation they circulated” regarding Ko and Gawad.
 On December 6, 2024, PEN added a lead-in to its updated statement: "An earlier version of this press release responded to reporting that has since been disputed by both Lisa Ko and Aisha Abdel Gawad.
 They have stated that their comments and the reason for the cancellation of the event in question have been misrepresented.
-The Writers Institute has also since apologized to all the panel participants for “not treating this programming with the careful consideration it needed and for any consequences they faced as a result.”
+The Writers Institute has also since apologized to all the panel participants for 'not treating this programming with the careful consideration it needed and for any consequences they faced as a result.'
 The press release below has been revised accordingly.
 We regret that the initial statement did not reflect these writers’ accounts.
 We also condemn the threats and harassment Ko and Gawad have faced in the wake of this incident, as well as loss of livelihood, one instance of which PEN America spoke out against in September."

-An open letter organized by Viet Thanh Nguyen calls on the New York State Writers Institute to issue a "full correction" for “the misinformation they circulated” regarding Ko and Gawad.